KamranAzeem/docker-to-kubernetes/Minikube-Internals-Windows.md

 ## Actual incident:

-Here is what I experienced recently while working with Minikube on Windows+HyperV .
+Here is what I experienced recently while working with Minikube on Windows+Hyper-V .
 For some reason I had to restart the minikube VM, and I noticed that it got a new IP address assigned to it.

 ```
 demouser@windows-10-pro-demo MINGW64 ~
 $ minikube stop
-* Stopping "minikube" in hyperv ...
+* Stopping "minikube" in Hyper-V ...
 * Powering off "minikube" via SSH ...
 * Node "m01" stopped.

 demouser@windows-10-pro-demo MINGW64 ~
 $ minikube start
 * minikube v1.9.2 on Microsoft Windows 10 Pro 10.0.18363 Build 18363
-* Using the hyperv driver based on existing profile
+* Using the Hyper-V driver based on existing profile
 * Starting control plane node m01 in cluster minikube
-* Restarting existing hyperv VM for "minikube" ...
+* Restarting existing Hyper-V VM for "minikube" ...
 * Preparing Kubernetes v1.18.0 on Docker 19.03.8 ...
 E0429 05:45:44.621218    3352 kubeadm.go:331] Overriding stale ClientConfig host https://192.168.241.250:8443 with https://172.17.6.206:8443
 * Enabling addons: default-storageclass, ingress, metrics-server, storage-provisioner